 Dual Series (X and Y) Data

-Best for: Displaying time series data where value change over inconsistent time intervals
+Best for: Displaying time series data where values change over inconsistent time intervals

 Line Chart with Conditional Coloring